kshitijdesai99/jupyter_mcp_server_kshitij/README.md

 # Jupyter MCP Server Client

 This repository contains a Docker-based client for connecting to a Jupyter server with multi-collaborative protocol support.
+Works with both windows and mac on claude desktop

 ## Prerequisites